vaduc079/external-lazygit/README.md

 # external-lazygit README

-This extension allows you to open Lazygit in WezTerm from VSCode.
+This extension allows you to open Lazygit from VSCode.

 ## Features

 - Default keybinding: `cmd+g g` on macOS
 - You can change the keybinding in your VSCode settings.
 - You can also run `external-lazygit.openLazygit` from the command palette.
+- Open Lazygit in WezTerm or VSCode terminal.

 ## Requirements

 - [Lazygit](https://github.com/jesseduffield/lazygit) must be installed in your system.
-- [WezTerm](https://wezterm.org/) must be installed in your system and configured to `external-lazygit.weztermPath` in your VSCode settings.
+- If you want to open Lazygit in WezTerm, [WezTerm](https://wezterm.org/) must be installed in your system and configured to `external-lazygit.weztermPath` in your VSCode settings.

 ## Extension Settings

 This extension contributes the following settings:

-- `external-lazygit.weztermPath`: Path to WezTerm
+- `external-lazygit.weztermPath`: Path to WezTerm (leave empty to use VSCode terminal)

 ## Known Issues

-- Only supports macOS.
+- Open Lazygit in WezTerm only supports macOS.

 ## Release Notes